-From 1 July 2007, the TAB betting tax was changed from 4.5% of TAB turnover, to a tax rate of 11.91% of gross margin (net of GST).
+From 1 July 2007, the tax rate for what by then was the RWWA Wagering Tax was changed from 4.5% of TAB turnover, to a tax rate of 11.91% of gross margin (net of GST).
 This represented an equivalent rate reduction from 4.5% to 3.5% of turnover.
 The tax rate for totalisator sports betting remained unchanged at 5% of turnover.